knowledge-sharing-campaign/kscrubysite/README.md

 This is the repo for the code for the main knowledge sharing campaign website at http://knowledgesharingcampaign.org

-The backend has been designed for high scalability and performance for a large number of concurrent users and heavy loads.

 Tech Stack
 -------------
 > - HTML 5